Coronavirus (COVID-19) update

-The government has also announced that commercial tenants who cannot pay their rent because of coronavirus will be protected from eviction if they miss a payment in the next three months.
+The government announced that commercial tenants who cannot pay their rent because of coronavirus will be protected from eviction - this was extended from the initial three month period to run until 30 September.

 The next quarterly VAT payment has been deferred for all businesses, with the next one now due in June.
 If theatre businesses are concerned about paying VAT or National Insurance contributions they should contact the HMRC’s time to pay service on 0800 0159 559.

 The government has launched two new support channels: